destination

 Day 19- Departure

-Short drive to the airport for our departing flight to Singapore and onward to Auckland
+After breakfast a short hop to the airport for our departing flight to Singapore and onward to Auckland.

 What’s Included